 Palliative care is offered to people with an incurable illness or condition.
 It’s holistic, which means that it supports someone as a whole.
 People receiving palliative care may have counselling or therapies to help them cope emotionally.
 They may also receive support from occupational therapists or home carers so that they can live well in their own home, in addition to symptom management.

 The five stages of palliative care begin from the time your loved one receives a diagnosis.
-They are: initial assessment and planning, emotional preparation, early stage care, late stage or end-of-life care, and bereavement support.
+They are: initial assessment and planning, emotional preparation, early-stage care, late-stage or end-of-life care, and bereavement support.
 Your loved one’s home care agency can help you navigate all of these stages.

 Get in touch with Tiggo Care today to see how we can help you or your loved one.